 1/4 cup **Agave Inulin

 To make the frosting, begin by boiling the water in the microwave or stove top.
 Once the water is boiling, take it off the heat and add the cocoa and sweeteners of choice and the agave inulin or date sugar.
 Mix until everything is combined and dissolved.
 If your sweeteners are not completely dissolved, you can slightly reheat the mixture until they are.
 The mixture will be super thick and very fudge like.
 At this point, it should have cooled down a bit.
 If it is still hot, place in the fridge to cool.

 In a large bowl, beat the butter and salt together until fluffy.
 Beat in the cooled chocolate mixture and beat until the frosting is smooth and well combined.
 Spread onto cooled cupcakes.

 Makes enough to liberally frost 12 cupcakes

-*I loved the flavor the date sugar gave to these cupcakes- BUT date sugar can sometimes soak up moisture in baked goods, so even though these cupcakes were incredibly moist and delicious the first day, the date sugar dried them up quickly!
+*I loved the flavor the date sugar gave to these cupcakes but date sugar can dry up baked good quickly.
 If you are not going to be serving or eating all these in one day, I would highly suggest making these with all coconut sugar so that the date sugar doesn’t leach all the moistness!

-**If you don’t have agave inulin or date sugar, you can easily substitute both these out for more coconut sugar or xylitol.
+**If you don’t have agave inulin, you can substitute for another probiotic powder or xylitol.